National Association for Gun Rights: Activities

 National Association for Gun Rights is opposed to the United Nations Arms Trade Treaty.
 The organization is also opposed to legislative actions on high-capacity magazines.
 National Association for Gun Rights opposes efforts led by Citizens for Self-Governance to call a convention to propose amendments to the United States Constitution to rein in the powers of the federal government.

-When a vacancy arose in the Colorado State Legislature in 2012, NAGR supported Tim Neville over State Representative Jim Kerr, whom they felt was not sufficiently supportive of Second Amendment rights.
+When a vacancy arose in the Colorado State Legislature in 2012, NAGR supported Tim Neville over State Representative Jim Kerr, who they felt was not sufficiently supportive of Second Amendment rights.

 In 2012, National Association for Gun Rights sued the state of Montana over state laws that may require the organization to register as a political committee prior to mailing postcards critical of Montana Attorney General Steve Bullock's record on gun rights.
 According to the IRS, "a section 501(c)(4)... may engage in some political activities, so long as that is not its primary activity."
 National Association for Gun Rights' request for a preliminary injunction was denied in October.
 Bullock was elected Governor the following month.

 In March 2015, National Association for Gun Rights was involved in opposing gun control measures in Vermont.
 The NAGR campaigned to stop the Vermont state legislature from passing SB 141.
-Also in March 2015, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) initiated a rule change that would ban M855 ball ammunition for civilian use.
-NAGR reported delivering 132,662 petitions to the ATF that urged the agency to stop the ammunition ban.

 National Association for Gun Rights supports the passage of no-permit Constitutional carry.
 In April 2015, NAGR supported Kansas bill SB 45, which allows for Constitutional carry.
 NAGR representatives were present at the bill signing on April 2.

 In June 2015, National Association for Gun Rights sent out mailers targeting Republican William J. Howell, the Speaker of the Virginia House of Delegates.
 According to The Washington Post, NAGR's mailer "Portrayed Howell as being friendly to rapists" by depicting a woman cowering before a knife-wielding assailant alongside the text "Speaker Bill Howell thinks you should be left vulnerable to armed thugs and rapists!"
 Howell had been endorsed by the NRA and said he was a "100 percent supporter of the Second Amendment".
 Howell described the mailers as "pretty low by even today's political standards".

 In 2015, the Colorado State Legislature considered amending a 2013 law that limited magazines to 15 rounds.
 The legislature wanted to increase the limit to 30 rounds.
 Brown rejected the proposed increase on the grounds that there should be no limit at all.
 NAGR was criticized for their position, with Jon Caldara of the libertarian Independence Institute calling NAGR head Dudley Brown a "bully".